prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Jenkins on Kubernetes.md

-## Problem Statement:
+## Problem Statement

 The Nautilus DevOps team is planning to set up a Jenkins CI server to create/manage some deployment pipelines for some of the projects.
 They want to set up the Jenkins server on Kubernetes cluster.
 Below you can find more details about the task:

 - Create a namespace *jenkins*

 - Create a Service for jenkins deployment.
 Service name should be *jenkins-service* under jenkins namespace, type should be *NodePort*, nodePort should be 30008

 - Create a Jenkins Deployment under *jenkins* namespace, It should be name as *jenkins-deployment* , labels *app* should be *jenkins* , container name should be jenkins-container , use *jenkins/jenkins* image , containerPort should be *8080* and replicas count should be *1*.

-## Solution:
+## Solution

-We need to create a namespace jenkins.
+### 1. Create the Namespace

+First, create the jenkins namespace where the Jenkins resources will reside:

 ```bash
 kubectl create namespace jenkins
 ```

+Expected Output:

 ```
 namespace/jenkins created
 ```

-To create a deployment with the above requirements.
+### 2. Create the Jenkins Deployment

+Create a file named `jenkins-deployment.yaml` with the following content for the Jenkins deployment:

 ```yaml
 apiVersion: apps/v1